frankmeza/rust-notes/3_2_data_types.md

 # Data Types

-- statically typed
+- They are statically typed.
-- compiler can usually infer the type based on the value, unless several types are possible, for example when converting a string into an integer type
+- The compiler can usually infer the type based on the value, unless several types are possible, for example when converting a string into an integer type.

 ## Scalar Types

-- represents a single value
+- represent a single value.
-- four primary scalar types:
+- There are four primary scalar types:
     1. integers
-    2. floating-point numbers
+    2. floating-point numbers, aka _floats_.
     3. Booleans
     4. characters

 ### 1. Integers

-- a number without a fractional component
+- a number without a fractional component.
-- signed and unsigned integers
+- signed and unsigned integers.

 | Length  | Signed | Unsigned |
 | ------- | ------ | -------- |